sclayton29/sclayton29-old.github.io/index.md

 ![Photo of Sarah](/images/Sarah.jpg)

 Hi!
 My name is Sarah Pugachev (formerly Sarah Clayton).
 I am a librarian interested in how technology can be used to benefit in research and teaching.
-I'm passionate about digital literacy, open access, and accessibility.
+I'm passionate about digital literacy and open access.

 Currently, I am a digital scholarship specialist at the University of Oklahoma Libraries.
 In this role, I work faculty, students, and staff who want to learn or expand their digital skills.
 More specifically, I help with content management systems, introductory computer programming, text analysis, and data visualization.